visgl/luma.gl/dev-docs/RFCs/v7.3/program-manager-rfc.md

 Another, less critical, concern is that shader hook functions and module injections are currently defined as global parameters, meaning they must always be the same across an entire application importing luma.gl.
 A program management system could be responsible for tracking hook functions and injections, making them more flexible for general use.

 ## Overview

-The proposed program manager would be central location for the following functionality.
+The proposed program manager would provide the following functionality:
 - Registering vertex and fragment shader sources.
 - Registering shader modules and their shader hook injections.
 - Registering shader hook functions.
 - Building programs, caching and re-using them based on their source code, deleting them when they are no longer used.

 The `Model` class would be updated to support attaching a program manager, so that it could support re-using programs.

 ## Implementation